 What do you see when you look up into the night sky?
 Do you ever see stars?
-Let’s start at the most important star in your life: the sun.
+Let’s start at the most important star in your life: the Sun.

-Why is the sun important?
+Why is the Sun important?

-Venus is the next furthest from the sun.
-It is very similar in size to earth.
+Venus is the next furthest from the Sun.
+It is very similar in size to Earth.
 Have you ever heard about the greenhouse effect?
 It is currently causing our planet to warm up more than usual.
 This happened on Venus too.
-Venus had a lot of carbon dioxide in its atmosphere (a lot more than we do!) and all the heat from the sun got trapped under a thick layer of clouds.
+Venus had a lot of carbon dioxide in its atmosphere (a lot more than we do) and all the heat from the Sun got trapped under a thick layer of clouds.
 Because the heat has nowhere to go, Venus gets hotter and stays hot!

 Earth is next to Venus.
 Our planet is very unique because it is the only one known to be able to support life.

 Mars sits next to Earth.
-There is no water on Mars at this time, but we think that it used to have large lakes or even oceans on it!
+There is little water on Mars at this time, but we think that it used to have large lakes or even oceans on it!
 Mars has two tiny moons which orbit close to it.

 Jupiter is the biggest planet.
-It is made up of 90% Hydrogen, and 10% helium.
+It is made up of 90% hydrogen, and 10% helium.
 Jupiter is well known for its “red spot” which can be seen from space.
 It is believed that this red spot is an ancient storm of swirling winds which has lasted now for hundreds of years.
 The red spot is big enough to hold two Earths!

-Saturn is smaller than Jupiter, but still much larger than earth.
+Saturn is smaller than Jupiter, but still much larger than Earth.
 Saturn is well known for its rings, which are made up of small particles (rocks, ice, water and gases) circling the planet.

 Uranus appears blue because its upper atmosphere is made up of methane.
 The planet has coloured bands, but they are hidden.
-Uranus spins differently than the other planets.
-It spins sideways.
+Uranus spins differently than the other planets, it spins sideways!

 Neptune is also blue because of the methane gas in its atmosphere.
 It also has the fastest winds of any other planet (recorded winds of 2000 km/s)!